sgibson47/my-recipe-box-2/notes.md

   redirect_if_not_logged_in
     - redirect to '/' with flash message telling user to log in or create an account to access the requested page
-    - call before everything except sessions#new and users#new
+    - call before everything except sessions#new, users#new

   redirect_if_belongs_to_another_user
     - should redirect to the current_user's show page if the resource doesn't belong to that user